Summary

 , Speakeasy will generate a random email address as an example value.

-For security schemes, the OpenAPI Specification does not allow you to specify examples of the values needed to populate the security details when initializing the SDKs.
-To provide custom examples for these values, add the x-speakeasy-example
+The OpenAPI Specification does not allow you to specify example values for security schemes when initializing SDKs.
+Provide custom examples by adding the x-speakeasy-example

 extension to the securitySchemes